msvens/mphotos-ui/README.md

 This system ensures consistent vertical rhythm throughout the application while maintaining flexibility for different content types and hierarchies.

+## Known Issues / Technical Debt

+### Z-Index Stacking Context Issue

+The edit controls in `PhotoDeck.tsx` currently have no `z-index` to avoid a stacking context conflict with the toast notification system.

+**Background:** Fixed positioned elements with `z-index` create new stacking contexts.
+When the edit controls had `z-10`, the toast (with `z-[9999]`) couldn't appear above them due to DOM order - sibling stacking contexts compete by DOM order, not z-index values.

+**Current workaround:** Removed `z-index` from edit controls.

+**TODO:** Implement a proper z-index management system (e.g., CSS custom properties or a z-index scale) to handle overlapping fixed elements consistently across the app.

+**Files affected:**
+- `src/components/photodeck/PhotoDeck.tsx` - Edit controls
+- `src/context/ToastContext.tsx` - Toast container

+---

 ## Getting Started

 First, run the development server: